Sentenced to 17 years of imprisonment (Southern District Military Court)

 Chronology

-Charges reclassified to Part 1 of Art.
-361 and Part 3 of Art.
-222.1 of the Criminal Code of the RF
+Charges reclassified to Part 1 of Article 361 and Part 3 of Article 222.1 of the Criminal Code of the Russian Federation

 Abducted by FSB officers